supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Explore_M365_Defender.md

 1. On the **Stay signed in? ** dialog box, select the Don’t show this again check box and then select **No**.

-1. In the Search bar of the Azure portal, type **Azure Active Directory**, then select Azure Active Directory.
+1. In the Search bar of the Azure portal, type **Microsoft Entra ID**, then select Microsoft Entra ID.

 1. Select **Groups** and then click on **New group**.